natebakescakes/gdipsa-eleven-alpha/README.md

 ## Active Button
 * select any member,click Active,the member which is selected is set Active and member list refresh.

-## View booking history Button
+## View booking history Button —— Booking History(By Members) Form
-* Click View Booking History button,Booking History(By Members) Manager form shows.
+* Click View Booking History button,Booking History(By Members) form shows.
 * Select date period,input member ID,the booking history shows in screen.
 * Search box can provide search by BookingID,Member Name and FacilityID.
-* select one Booking Transaction,click View button to View Booking Receipt.
+* select one Booking Transaction,click View Receipt button to View Booking Receipt.
-* select one Booking Transaction ,click cancel button to cancel booking(only when booking date is later than system date).
+* select one Booking Transaction ,click Cancel Booking button to cancel booking(only when booking date is later than system date).

 ## View Member Report Button
 * Click View Member Report to view all Member List whick Contains MemberID,FirstName,LasteName,DateOfBirth,Mobile,EmailAdress.